Mortgage rates are low. What should you do? Here are a few of the benefits of refinancing your home to lower your monthly payment.

 A Lower Monthly Payment.
 To decrease the overall payment and interest rate, it may make sense to pay a point or two, if you plan on living in your home for the next several years.
 In the long run, the cost of a mortgage finance will be paid for by the monthly savings gained.
 On the other hand, if a borrower is planning on a move to a new home in the near future, they may not be in the home long enough to recover from a mortgage refinance and the costs associated with it.
 Therefore, it is important to calculate a break-even point.

-Cash Out a Portion of the Home’s Equity.
+- To Cash Out a Portion of your Home’s Equity

 Does it Cost to Refinance?